priyankaponakampalli/priyankaponakampalli/README.md

 ### Impact
 Makes local market prices transparent and accessible, especially useful for anyone new to a city who has no baseline for what's a fair price.

 ---

-## 🥬 Vegetable Price Prediction Platform *(Building)*

-A location-aware machine learning platform that helps users estimate vegetable prices before making a purchase, by combining daily mandi price data with location-based signals.

-### Key Features
-- 📍 Predicts vegetable prices based on the user's current location
-- 📊 Uses daily updated mandi price data from local markets
-- 🤖 ML model trained to estimate market trends
-- 🗺️ Shows prices relevant to nearby markets instead of generic national averages
-- 📈 Helps users understand price fluctuations over time
-- 🔄 Continuously updates predictions as new market data comes in

-### Why This
-When people move to a new city, they often don't know the fair market price of vegetables and can end up overpaying.
-This platform helps users make informed purchasing decisions using real-time mandi data and machine learning.

-### Impact
-Enables users — especially those new to a place — to quickly understand local vegetable prices and make smarter purchasing decisions.

----